isaquem18/isaquem18/README.md

 ### Hi there 👋

-My name is Isaque Moura and I´m fullstack developer student in Brazil working as freelancer, working daily with technologies like:
+My name is Isaque Moura and I´m Frontend developer in Brazil, working daily with technologies like:
 - Javascript
 - HTML
 - CSS